schmoelder/diss/doc/03_methods_software_design/05_version_control.md

 ## Software releases

-Although using a version control system (VCS) is crucial for developing stable software, it may not be convenient for end-users.
+Although using a version control system is crucial for developing stable software, it may not be convenient for end-users.
 Instead, it is useful to periodically create software releases - deployable software versions that are considered stable enough to be made available for a wider audience to download and use.
 These versions can be deployed to package managers like *PyPI* or *conda*, making it easier to install the software.
 For example, to install **CADET-Process**, users can use the following command which will automatically install the package along with all its dependencies: